gilt/util-dedup/README.md

   git submodule init
   git submodule update

-  # Setup your access token for yammer:
-  rake yammer_configure

-  # If something goes wrong, all this task does is update the file
-  #   /web/util-rails-deploy/config/yammer.tokens
-  # You can just manually list your token there

 To add a new task

   Create a library file in the subdir named tasks